Platform Standards

 Google Scholar Mastery Guide

-A complete guide to finding peer-reviewed literature — including advanced search operators, citation tracking, and setting up Scholar alerts for your research topic.
+A complete guide to finding peer-reviewed literature, including advanced search operators, citation tracking, and setting up Scholar alerts for your research topic.

 Read the Guide

-View All Recommended Tools & Resources
+View All Tools and Resources

 Built for the World